About the Clerk of District Court

 Navigating the legal system can be difficult--especially for those who cannot afford an attorney.
 The Clerk's office is the first and most important contact for most people because it is responsible for providing guidance and proper information.
 This is where a dedicated public servant has a real impact on the everyday lives of average people.

-Commitment to excellent customer service makes Sandy Erhardt the best choice for Gallatin County Clerk of District Court!
+As Clerk of District Court, I’ll put YOU first.
+My proven commitment to excellent customer service makes me the best candidate for the Gallatin County Clerk of District Court!

 Growth in the County affects the Court, too.

-Currently, the District court is composed of three Judges and a Standing Master.
-With the growth of Gallatin county the caseload continues to increase and the need for a fourth District Court Judge is imminent.
+Currently, the 18th Judicial District Court is composed of three Judges and a Standing Master.
+With the growth of Gallatin County the Court's caseload continues to increase and the need for a fourth District Court Judge is imminent.

-Sandy's strong work ethic, proven dedication, and almost nineteen years of experience make her the most capable candidate for the Clerk of Court!
+Sandy's experience, strong work ethic and proven dedication make her the most capable candidate for the Clerk of Court!